Itish2003/Cortex_Mentor/docs/architecture.md

     end
 ```

-This diagram shows the Synthesis Pipeline, which runs the private and public knowledge retrieval pipelines in parallel before synthesizing the final result.
+This diagram shows the Synthesis Pipeline, which runs the private and public knowledge retrieval pipelines in parallel before synthesizing the final result and delivering it.

 ```mermaid
 graph TD